RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

     ```

 {{<note>}}
 - Run step 2 as quickly as possible after step 1.
-Between the two steps, new syncer connections that use the ‘old’ certificate will get rejected by the cluster that has been updated with the new certificate (in step 1).
+Between the two steps, new syncer connections that use the ‘old’ certificate will get rejected by the cluster that has been updated with the new certificate (in step 1).<br/>
-- Do not run any other `crdb-cli crdb update` operations between the two steps.
+- Do not run any other `crdb-cli crdb update` operations between the two steps.<br/>
 - **Known limitation**: Updating syncer certificate on versions prior to 6.0.20-81 will restart the proxy and syncer connections.
-We recommend you schedule the certificate replacement carefully.
+In these cases, we recommend scheduling certificate replacement carefully to minimize customer impact.
 {{</note>}}